-- Stop.
-Just take a moment to pause, no matter what you’re doing.
+- S Just take a moment to pause, no matter what you’re doing.
 Get up and take a break, step away from your desk; simply look away from the computer.

 - Take a breath and feel the sensation of your own breathing, which brings you back to the present moment.

 - Observe and acknowledge what is happening, for good or bad, inside you or out.
 Just note it and take it in.

 - Proceed, after having briefly checked in with the present moment, continue with whatever it was you were doing.